Arts in the Airport Exhibition | Celebrating McGhee Tyson Airport’s 80th Anniversary

 Statement of Purpose

-For the past five years, the Arts & Culture Alliance of Greater Knoxville and the Metropolitan Knoxville Airport Authority (McGhee Tyson Airport) have partnered to present a semi-annual exhibition entitled “Arts in the Airport”.
+For the past nine years, the Arts & Culture Alliance of Greater Knoxville and the Metropolitan Knoxville Airport Authority (McGhee Tyson Airport) have partnered to present a biannual exhibition entitled “Arts in the Airport”.
 This juried exhibition was developed to allow regional artists to compete and display work in the most visited site in the area.
 The selected art features contemporary 2- and 3-dimensional artwork.

 About the Exhibition Space

 Approximately 40-45 works will comprise the exhibition.
-Work is displayed on eight 8’ x 8’ walls and in three 40” tall display cases in the secured area behind the security gate checkpoint at the airport, and it is normally available for viewing only by visitors flying in or out of the airport.
-Otherwise, artists and their guests may view the exhibition during the opening reception/awards ceremony and by appointment with Metropolitan Knoxville Airport Authority (McGhee Tyson Airport) staff.
+Work is displayed on eight 8’ x 8’ walls and in five display cases in the secured area behind the security gate checkpoint at the airport, and it is available for viewing only by visitors flying in or out of the airport.
+However, artists and their guests may view the exhibition during the opening reception/awards ceremony and by appointment with Metropolitan Knoxville Airport Authority (McGhee Tyson Airport) staff.
 The concourse windows near the exhibition space have 3M Window Films which reduce the effects of solar heat and visible light on furnishings and will block up to 99% of the sun’s harmful ultraviolet rays.

 A $500 Best of Show and two Awards of Merit of $250 each will be given as designated by the juror, whose decision is final.